nency9404/FlutterProjects/README.md

 - Add desired shoes to the shopping cart for convenient checkout

-- Efficiently search for specific for specific shoe styles and brands
+- Efficiently search for specific shoe styles and brands